Diabetes and Prediabetes

 For Healthcare Teams

-• This success story illustrate how OMA physicians and their practices have benefitted from screening at-risk patients for prediabetes and referring them to National DPPs.
+This success story illustrates how OMA physicians and their practices have benefitted from screening at-risk patients for prediabetes and referring them to National DPPs.

-• Oregon Fast Facts and National Fast Facts compile current statistics on the burden of type 2 diabetes and prediabetes statewide and across the U.S.
+A compilation of current statistics on the burden of type 2 diabetes and prediabetes across the U.S.

 For Your Patients